Make a Difference in People's Lives

 As a student in the Department of Communication Disorders, you will:

 - Begin your professional career from your very first semester on campus, giving you early insight into the major, the profession and whether SLP is the right fit for you.

-- Gain lots of practical, real-world experience with actual clients - even as an undergraduate - through the state-of-the-art Herndon Clinic and be challenged to find innovative ways to help individuals with communication disorders.
+- Gain lots of practical, real-world experience with actual clients - even as an undergraduate - through the state-of-the-art Herndon Clinic.

 - Join the National Student Speech-Language-Hearing Association (NSSHLA) and be involved in the organization's activities on campus and in the community.

 - Work closely with faculty in courses, labs and clinical experiences.
 Graduate students are involved in research under the direction of one of the faculty members.

 - Enjoy small classes and learning alongside a supportive and close-knit group of students.

 For more information on the department, feel free to explore the department's Web site, or contact us for more information.

 All future students, current students, alumni and friends are invited to join us on Facebook, where we share news and events, discuss relevant tops in the profession and make connections with one another: